 An estate (other than a foreign estate), or

 A domestic trust (as defined in US tax regulations).

 What Is the 1099 Form?

-In order to issue the 1099 form, the client must request and collect the W-9 information from the freelancer.
-If you sign up for Elance’s free 1099 service we will take care of everything for you.
+In order to issue the 1099 form, the Client must request and collect the W-9 information from the Freelancer.
+However, if you sign up for Elance’s free 1099 service we will take care of everything for you.

 The 1099 Form contains the following information: